 anonymously, by one person or a group of people to kill another person or

 group of people.
-These threats are often designed to intimidate victims in
+These threats are often designed to

 order to manipulate their behavior, and thus a death threat can be a form